arav06/aws-ccp/Notes.md

 Amazon FSx for Lustre communicates with a Linux hosts using the Lustre protocol and can be used to mount an FSx share to the host

+# Databases

+A collection of organized and structured data than can be easily accessed and managed

+Types

+- Relational: Structured data stored in tables, rows and columns.
+Tables are related to one another as they might share some data
+- Non Relational: Data stored in different formats (XML, JSON, Graphs).
+Good for horizontal scaling

+Special language is used to retrieve/update data

+## Data Warehouse

+Set of large data (terabytes) which is stored in rows and columns and is used for analysis by preparing reports, graphs

+They perform aggregation (grouping) and are optimized around columns

+They can perform operations very quickly

+Meant for infrequent access and so not used for real time reporting

+Consumes data from another relational database

+## Key-Value Database

+Type of non relational database used to store key-value pairs of data

+Fast

+Lack relationships, indexes, grouping

+It represents a dictionary

+Can scale beyond relational databases

+## Document Database

+Type on non relational database that stores documents

+Documents refer to a collection of data in JSON/XML format

+Type of key-value database with extra features

+Tables = Collection

+Rows = Documents

+Columns = Fields

+## NoSQL Database Services

+DynamoDB -> Serverless NoSQL key-value and document database.
+Can store billions of records.
+Can be scaled to a great extent.
+Very very fast.
+No management required.
+Cost effective

+DocumentDB -> NoSQL document database.
+It is very similar to MongoDB

+Amazon Keyspaces -> Managed Apache Cassandra database.
+NoSQL key-value database.

+## Relational Database Services

+Relational Database Service (RDS) -> Allows us to create fully managed relational databases using various data management systems.
+Patching, replication, backups, tuning, monitoring and high availability are handled by AWS.
+Supports MySQL, PostgreSQL, MSSQL, MariaDB, Oracle Database, Aurora.
+The database runs on an EC2 instance which is not managed by us.
+Cannot automatically scale in/out

+Aurora -> Amazon's purpose built, cloud focused database.
+5x faster than MySQL and 3x faster than PostgreSQL.
+Durable, scalable, secure and highly available

+Aurora Serverless -> Serverless version of Aurora.
+Cheaper.
+Cold start affects it

+RDS On VMware -> Allows to deploy the RDS supported data management systems on an on prem server/data center.
+The server/data center must be using VMware for virtualization.
+Database is still managed by RDS

+## Others

+Redshift -> Data warehouse than can store peta bytes of data.
+Expensive.
+Fast.
+Complex queries can be executed Used to store data which is used for generating analytics/reports

+ElastiCache -> Managed database of an in-memory and caching databases such as Redis and Memcached

+Neptune -> Managed graph database.
+Data is represented as graphs

+Amazon Timestreams -> Managed time series database.
+Used to measure how data changes over time

+Amazon Quantum Ledger Database -> Managed ledger database that provides transport, unchangeable and cryptographically different transaction logs

+Database Migration Service (DMS) -> Used to migrate data from an on prem database to an AWS database, two databases in the same/different account using different database management systems or from a relational to a non relational database